cs573-24s/a2-DataVis-7Ways/README.md

 ### Technical Achievements

-- **Mouse over Feature** By integrating Plotly's `ggplotly()` function into the graph, I was able to make a hover-to-inspect feature for users to interact with.
+- **Mouse over Feature:** By integrating Plotly's `ggplotly()` function into the graph, I was able to make a hover-to-inspect feature for users to interact with.

 ### Creative Achievements

-- **Labeling Enhancement** Within the `theme()` function I added code that bolded the axes labels and also increased their margins from the x/y axes.
+- **Labeling Enhancement:** Within the `theme()` function I added code that bolded the axes labels and also increased their margins from the x/y axes.

 ![RVis](img/RVis.png)